dschuurman/jtmap/README.md

 ### Configuring WSJT-X

-Configure WSJT-X so that the UDP server is set to the IP address where JTmap is running (if it's the same machine, use the default which is the local loopback interface: 127.0.0.1).
+Configure WSJT-X so that the UDP server is set to the IP address where JTmap is running.
+If JTmap and WSJT-X are running on the the same machine, WSJT-X should have the UDP server configured to the loopback interface (`127.0.0.1`, which it the default) and the `jtmap.conf` file should be set with `LOCALHOST = yes` (which is the default configuration).
+If WSJT-X and JTmap are running on different machines, set the IP address and `LOCALHOST` settings accordingly.
+The `jtmap.conf` file contains additional configuration information that may be setup before launching the program (if unsure, it should work "out of the box" using the defaults).

 Launch JTmap and start WSJT-X then wait for contacts to be displayed in a pop-up window showing a map of the contact.

-Note that `jtmap.py` and `jtmap.conf` should be kept in the same folder.
-The `jtmap.conf` file contains configuration information that should be setup before launching the program (if unsure, it should work "out of the box" using the defaults).